 The purpose of the Alternatives Selection Report is to document the development, evaluation and screening of corridor options for the I-11 Corridor from Nogales to Wickenburg.
 Through this process, a reasonable range of alternatives was identified to be carried forward into the Tier 1 EIS for further study.
-The Tier 1 EIS will assess a set of Build Corridor Alternatives (alternative corridors from Nogales to Wickenburg), along with the No-Build Alternative (do-nothing option).
+The Tier 1 EIS will assess a set of Build Corridor Alternatives (alternative corridors from Nogales to Wickenburg), along with the No Build Alternative.

 This Agency and Public Information Meeting Summary Report documents the outreach process that FHWA and ADOT completed for the I-11 Corridor Study at the end of the alternatives analysis phase.
 It summarizes the methods, meetings and materials used to solicit feedback, as well as the comments and input received from agencies, tribal governments and the public during the comment period from April 28, 2017 to June 2, 2017.
 This report, in combination with the January 2017 Scoping Summary Report, documents the public input to the alternatives development and screening process.

 The purpose of the Tier 1 Environmental Impact Statement Annotated Outline and Methodology is to describe the content and organization of the Draft Tier 1 EIS so the researchers, section writers and reviewers understand what information and level of detail to include in the document.
 It provides a general outline of the content of the Tier 1 EIS, along with key information regarding the approach to the analysis for each resource area.